kuhlskev/in-app-NQE-checks-examples/examples/cisco-self-signed-certificates-field-notice-70489.md

           let match = patternMatch(subsubline.text, `trustpoint sign {tpName:string}`)
           where isPresent(match) && match.tpName == tpName
           select line.text)) > 0;
+​

-usedInRestConf(line, tpName) =
-  isPresent(patternMatch(line.text, `restconf`)) &&
-  length((foreach subline in line.children
+// True if this line applies the trustpoint under an "restconf" configuration. usedInRestConf(line, tpName) = isPresent(patternMatch(line.text, `restconf`)) && length((foreach subline in line.children
+          // In the following, the client keyword is optional.
+In other words, the pattern below matches both
-          let match = patternMatch(subline.text, `ip http {"client" | empty} secure-trustpoint {tpName:string}`)
-          where isPresent(match) && match.tpName == tpName
+          // ip http client secure-trustpoint abc and ip http secure-trustpoint abc commands. let match = patternMatch(subline.text, `ip http {"client" | empty} secure-trustpoint {tpName:string}`) where isPresent(match) && match.tpName == tpName
           select line.text)) > 0;
+​
+​

-trustpointFeatures(device, tpName) =
-  foreach line in device.files.config where usedInHttpSecureServer(line) ||
+// Returns the collection of config lines that apply the given trustpoint to some feature (on the given device). trustpointFeatures(device, tpName) = foreach line in device.files.config where usedInHttpSecureServer(line) ||